Undesignable RNA Structure Identification via Rival Structure Generation and Structure Decomposition: Experiments on Eterna100 Dataset

 The implementation of our algorithm also enable turning off special hairpins in energy model.
 As a result, in addition to the aforementioned 15 undesignable puzzles, our algorithms can automatically prove the Puzzle 50 is undesignable when special hairpins are not considered.

-An additional noteworthy finding is that Algorithm~\ref{alg:2} can also identify a \UMFE (or \MFE) solution (line~\ref{code:umfe}) in the process of searching rival structure candidates by folding new sequences.
+An additional noteworthy finding is that Algorithm~\ref{alg:2} can also identify a \UMFE (or \MFE) solution (line~\ref{line:des}) in the process of searching rival structure candidates by folding new sequences.
 Remarkably, the puzzle ``Short String 4" (in the 22 unsolved puzzles) turned out to be designable, i.e., Algorithm~\ref{alg:2} successfully generated an RNA sequence that adopts the target structure as the unique \MFE structure.
-See {Supplementary Material Section 5} for the structure of ``Short String 4" along with the designed sequence.
-Finally, the designability of remaining $5$ puzzles remains uncertain, and their details including structures are presented in {Supplementary Material Section 6}.
+See {Supplementary Section~\ref{sec:dcase}} for the structure of ``Short String 4" along with the designed sequence.
+Finally, the designability of remaining $5$ puzzles remains uncertain, whose puzzles names are \texttt{Taraxacum officinale, Mat-Lot2-2B, Gladius, Hoglafractal}, and \texttt{Teslagon}.